Primarily Hyperactive-Impulsive Type ADHD Treatment for Adolescents Near Dallas, Texas

 Interrupting Others

-Many teens with ADHD hyperactive-impulsive type struggle to play or engage in activities quietly.
+Many teens with hyperactive-impulsive type ADHD struggle to play or engage in activities quietly.
 They may find it hard to lower their energy levels, even during activities that typically require calm, like reading or playing a board game.
-This can make group activities difficult and lead to frustration for both you and your teen.
+This can make group activities difficult and lead to frustration for you and your teen.

 Touching Objects Inappropriately